unimi-dse/8a65fae3/README.md

 # Interest Rates Package

 The package has a Shiny app to explore the term structure of LIBOR interbank rates.
-Data is loaded from the csv file term_structure.
+Data is stored as an .rda object.

 ## Installation